- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

 - improving insulin sensitivity

-- helping people with obesity lose weight
+- promoting weight loss in people with obesity

 - enhancing immune function